Naturalclar/vsw/README.md

 # Switch to a light theme (from favorites)
 vsw light

+# Set a pastel theme (interactive selection)
+vsw pastel

+# List available pastel themes
+vsw pastel --list

+# List dark pastel themes
+vsw pastel --dark

+# List light pastel themes
+vsw pastel --light
 ```

+## Pastel Themes

+The CLI includes a collection of beautiful pastel color themes for VSCode.
+You can list and set these themes using the `pastel` command.
+When you set a pastel theme, it's automatically added to your favorites for quick access.

+### Custom Colors

+All pastel themes come with custom color definitions that are applied directly to your repository's VSCode settings, so you don't need to install any theme extensions.
+These custom colors are applied using the `workbench.colorCustomizations` and `editor.tokenColorCustomizations` properties in your repository's `.vscode/settings.json` file, making them specific to each repository.

+Available pastel themes:

+- **Pastel Light** - A light theme with soft pastel colors
+- **Pastel Dark** - A dark theme with soft pastel colors
+- **Panda Syntax** - A superminimal dark syntax theme with pastel colors
+- **Fairy Floss** - A pastel-colored theme with a magical feel
+- **Rainglow - Piggy Light** - A light pastel theme with pink accents
+- **Rainglow - Lavender Light** - A light pastel theme with lavender accents
+- **Rainglow - Tonic** - A dark theme with pastel green and blue accents
+- **Horizon** - A beautifully warm dark theme with pastel colors
+- **Ayu Light** - A simple light theme with soft pastel colors
+- **Winter is Coming (Light)** - A light theme with soft blue pastel colors

 ## How It Works

 VSW modifies the `.vscode/settings.json` file in your current repository to set the `workbench.colorTheme` property.
-This allows you to have different themes for different projects.
+For pastel themes with custom colors, it also sets the `workbench.colorCustomizations` and `editor.tokenColorCustomizations` properties in the same file.
+This allows you to have different themes and color customizations for different projects.

-Favorite themes are stored in a configuration file in your home directory (`~/.vsw/config.json`).
+Favorite themes are stored in a configuration file in your home directory (`~/.vsw/config.json`), but the actual theme settings and color customizations are always repository-specific.

 ## Development